d4n3sh/thedaneshproject/content/posts/2008-08-28-how-to-build-a-local-dns-caching-server.md

 `nameserver 127.0.0.1<br />
 nameserver 127.0.0.2`

-That&#8217;s it.
+That's it.
 You now have local DNS caching.
 Enjoy!!

 <!--more-->